Anku5hk/Programmers_guide_to_Python/book.md

 my_instance.my_var2 = 41 # AttributeError: Not a valid value, require even number
 ```
 ### 7.3 Modules
-* Is simply a file containing Python definitions and statements saved with *.py* extension, they are also called scripts.
+* Is a file with *.py* extension containing Python code, they are also called scripts.
 Simply write some Python code in a file and save the file as *.py* extension, your module is ready.
-* Python looks for modules in a sequence *local directory* (where current .py is located) -> *PYTHONPATH* (is a environment variable that contains python directory path provided through command line) ->  lastly inside *python installation directory*.
+* Python looks for modules in a sequence geiven below:
+1. Local Directory: It is where the current *.py* file is located.
+2. PYTHONPATH: It is a environment variable that can be used to set additional directory path which Python can use to find modules/packages, it is provided through command line. eg "PYTHONPATH=/path-to/some-dir".
+3. Python Installation Directory: This is where your Python is currently installed, it can be viewed with "which python" command from the command line.
 This does means any module with repeating name will be given priority according to this sequence.
 * As Python is a Interpreted Language, each time a program is ran the *.py* files are compiled from source code to bytecode.
-To speed this up, when a *.py* file is imported the Python interpreter creates the *.pyc* (byte-compiled version of *.py* files) files if Python has permission to write files in that directory.
-So next time python can directly access the *.pyc* instead of re-compiling.
+To speed this up, when a *.py* file is imported the Python interpreter creates the *.pyc* (byte-compiled version of *.py* files) files if Python has permission to write files in that directory (look for the "\_\_pycache\_\_" folder).
+So next time Python can directly access the *.pyc* instead of re-compiling if no changes are made in that file.
 Also, these *byte-compiled* files are platform-independent.
 * Use the built-in function *dir()* to find variables/functions/classes inside a module, as modules once import are objects too.
-Each imported module's object contain a special variable named "\_\_name\_\_" which is set to module name.
-But the current module which is ran by the user has "\_\_name\_\_" variable set to "\_\_main\_\_".
+Each imported module's object contain a special variable named *\_\_name\_\_* which is set to module name.
+But the current module which is ran by the user has *\_\_name\_\_* variable set to *\_\_main\_\_*.
 This helps a programmer to not invoke the script while importing it if they don't intent to.
-This is similar to "main()" function's behaviour in C/C++ language.
+This is similar to *main()* function's behaviour in C/C++ language.
-* A [List](https://docs.python.org/3/py-modindex.html) of built-in modules in python.</br>
+* Check the [List](https://docs.python.org/3/py-modindex.html) of built-in modules in Python.</br>
-Example: Save this module as *sample.py* or anything you prefer(but change the name if so the in the next module).
+Example: Save this module as *sample.py* or anything you prefer (but change the name if so the in the next module).
 ```Python
 a = 42
 def my_fun():